Cameronb1990/Cameronb1990/README.md

 - 👋 Hi, I’m @Cameronb1990
-- 👀 I’m interested in coding, music, video games, art, and even new foods!
+- 👀 I’m interested in coding 👨🏽‍💻, music 🎶, video games 🎮, art 🎑, and even new foods! 🍛
 - 🌱 I’m currently learning Java!
 - 💞️ I’m looking to collaborate on any coding projects.
 Two minds are better than one.
 - 📫 How to reach me cameronbailey1990@gmail.com